-The Company has obtained approval of its in-house research and development facility ('R&D facility') located at Sector 57, Noida, UP from Ministry of Science and Technology, Department of Scientific and Industrial Research ('DSIR').
+The Company has applied for renewal of its in-house research and development facility ('R&D facility') located at Sector 57, Noida, UP from Ministry of Science and Technology, Department of Scientific and Industrial Research ('DSIR').
 The objective of in-house scientific research undertaken by the Company is to improve people's life through meaningful innovations.
-During the financial year 2021-22 and 2020-21, the Company has incurred following expenditure on in-house research and development in the said R&D facility:
+During the financial year 2022-23 and 2021-22, the Company has incurred following expenditure on in-house research and development in the said R&D facility: